-You might use an administrator account on your PC, but don’t trust other people with that kind of access.
+You might use an administrator account for yourself on your PC, but maybe you don’t trust other people with that kind of access.

 Whether you want to keep an eye on your children’s computer usage or need to simplify a computer for a loved one, blocking off parts of Windows is useful.
-Even if you’re locking your PC when you’re not using it, other user accounts could be a problem.
+Even if you lock your PC when you’re not using it, the access that other user accounts have could be a problem.

-Let’s take a look at different ways to lock down every aspect of Windows.
+Let’s take a look at different ways to lock down user accounts in Windows 10.

 Use Standard Accounts and UAC